 The DFFI Chief shall issue a Public Meeting Summary after the LPR Meeting in accordance with MD 3.5.

 After the LPR Meeting, the results of the LPR assessment should be used to update the inspection and licensing program for the facility.
 The changes to the inspection and licensing program should focus on the most efficient use of NRC resources.
-The DFFI and branches shall incorporate program changes into the Master Inspection Plan which is maintained in RPS.
+The DFFI and DFM branches shall incorporate program changes into the Master Inspection Plan which is maintained in RRPS.

 Closing out an ANI.
+ANIs will typically be inspected via a supplemental inspection and documented as closed in an associated inspection report.
 DFFI should verify that the licensee has taken actions to resolve the ANIs identified in the previous assessment period.
 If the licensee has taken adequate corrective actions or actions to prevent recurrence on the issue, then it should be recorded in the LPR Assessment Package as closed.
 This subject should be discussed in the LPR Development meeting.
 There should be discussion in the current assessment period LPR Letter on whether the licensee has either adequately resolved the issue or it remains open awaiting action.

 06.04 Review Process.